joakin/joakin.github.com/_posts/blog/2013-02-13-a-sustainable-business.md

 ### 1. Prefer not having to generate content manually

 Rio was radically positioned on this one.
-The product builders and mantainers should not have to generate / insert / find / upload content manually.
+The product builders and maintainers should not have to generate / insert / find / upload content manually.

 Content should be provided automatically from trusted sources, like users or